gmdelc66/primalitytest/README.md

 # primalitytest
-Test the primality of numbers ( non probabilistic test)  and now factor with BRENT_POLLARD AND SKOLLMAN's SIQS Implementation. ( And a new repo coming soon using Alperton's ECM )
+Test the primality of numbers ( non probabilistic test)  and now factor with BRENT_POLLARD AND SKOLLMAN's SIQS or Alperton's ECM Implementation. ( And a new repo coming soon using just my p2 engine and Alperton's ECM )

 To use this library simply do: from sfactorint import p2ecm or from sfactorint import *